-Journalist and Genealogist Schelly Talalay Dardashti will be a speaker for the 5th We Are Cousins Virtual Conference this coming March 22-24, 2023.
-In this post you can read more about her and what she will be presenting.
+Journalist and Genealogist Schelly Talalay Dardashti has been a speaker in the past for the We Are Cousins Virtual Genealogy Conference.
+In this post, you can read more about her past presentation and how to watch them.

 About Schelly Talalay Dardashti